obonaventure/cnp3/book-2nd/protocols/ipv6.rst

 If ``A`` sends a 1500 bytes packet, ``R1`` will return an ICMPv6 error message indicating a maximum packet length of 1400 bytes. ``A`` would then fragment the packet before retransmitting it.
 The small fragment would go through, but the large fragment will be refused by ``R2`` that would return an ICMPv6 error message. ``A`` can refragment the packet and send it to the final destination as two fragments.

 In practice, an IPv6 implementation does not store the transmitted packets to be able to retransmit them if needed.
 However, since TCP (and SCTP) buffer the segments that they transmit, a similar approach can be used in transport protocols to detect the maximum MTU on a path towards a given destination.
-This technique is called PathMTU Discovery :rfc:`1981`.
+This technique is called Path MTU Discovery :rfc:`1981`.

 .. index:: Path MTU discovery